winterfauna/ezarr/README.md

 # EZARR
 [![Check running](https://github.com/Luctia/ezarr/actions/workflows/check_running.yml/badge.svg)](https://github.com/Luctia/ezarr/actions/workflows/check_running.yml)

+This is a fork of [Luctia/ezarr](https://github.com/Luctia/ezarr), tweaked for personal use and tinkering.

 Ezarr is a project built to make it EZ to deploy a Servarr mediacenter on an Ubuntu server.
 The badge above means that the shell script and docker-compose file in this repository at least *don't crash*.
 It doesn't necessarily mean it will run well on your system ;)